-Currently working on a short documentary on the Rohingya refugee community in Chicago.
+Currently producing a documentary on Chicago’s Rohingya community.
 Please visit https://rccchicago.org for more information on the Rohingya people and their plight.
 If possible, please donate to the culture center to help this beautiful community.

-For the past seven years, I have run my own photography business focused on portraiture, lifestyle, and wedding photography.
-Running a business has taught me financial responsibility, business ethics, and how to professionally interact with all sorts of clients.
+I run my own photography business—focusing on portraiture, lifestyle, and wedding photography.
+The past seven years with it gave me experience in financial responsibility, business ethics, and professional consultation.

-I am a born Muslim and my roots are from South Asia.
-I am personally invested in seeing that regions throughout the Muslim world, especially South Asia, reach some form of stability.
-My goal is to focus on intimate stories and issues related to these regions.
-My career goals are to work as a conflict correspondent, or with an NGO, balanced with being an editorial portrait photographer.
+I am a South Asian Muslim.
+As such, I am personally invested in regions throughout the Muslim world, especially South Asia, reaching some form of stability.
+My goal is to document narratives related to these regions, with long-term career goals centered on work as a documentary-conflict photojournalist balanced with being a freelance editorial portrait photographer.